Name: Paul Dummett

 This term, he joined St. Mirren on loan and rejoined them in January after an impressive period in Paisley, where he helped the Buddies reach the Scottish League Cup final and picked up a winners' medal.

 Capped by Wales at youth and under-21 level due to his Welsh grandfather, Dummett attended Kenton School and played for Red House Farm juniors.
-With United since the age of nine, he enjoys snorkeling, golf and tennis.
+With United since the age of eight, he enjoys snorkeling, golf and tennis.

 He was given the squad number 36 for the current campaign and, after making his top flight debut at Manchester City on the opening day of the season, scored his first Magpies goal against Liverpool in October 2013.